lmarsbrown/STRIPS/README.md

 # STRIPS

 This is an extended implementation of the Stanford Research Institute Problem Solver (STRIPS), an automated planning algorithim.
-STRIPS can be used to solve a wide variety of problems ranging from navigating a room to solving a rubiks cube.
+STRIPS can be used to solve a wide variety of problems ranging from navigating a room to solving a slide puzzle.

 ## Overview

 This is a general description of the way the STRIPS proccesses information and how to think in terms of STRIPS.
 If you are already familiar with this algorithm, feel free to skip this section.

 If you are writing a program to solve a problem, the first step is to convert the problem to a form that is understandable to a computer.
 Let's first look at how STRIPS describes problems.
 STRIPS describes problems in terms of states and actions.
 A state is a collection of all of the information relevant to a problem at a given step, and the actions are all of the things that can be done to modify said state.